cwpearson/website2/posts/20190520-self-hosted-azp/index.md

 Looking Forward
 I currently use this system for a single project.
 The worker is a machine with a single 12-core Intel Xeon, 32 GB of RAM, and an Nvidia RTX 6000.
 If it remains stable for a while, we maybe able to move some other C3SR projects over to this system as well!

 Ultimately, GPU continuous integration will fall under the capabilities of the [rai](github.com/rai-project) project.
-Rai’s development is currently focused on supporting requirements for courses at the University of Illinois as well as requirements for the MLModelScope project, so I decided to prototype a different system.
+Rai's development is currently focused on supporting requirements for courses at the University of Illinois as well as requirements for the MLModelScope project, so I decided to prototype a different system.

 I anticipate that another PhD student with a similar background, following this example, could get something similar up and running in a few hours.